sean1138/php-yt-transcript-processor/README.md

 # php-yt-transcript-processor
-turn a youtube video transcript into html
+Turn a youtube video transcript into html!

-yet another simple tool from chatgpt that took less than an hour to get something not completely awful.  we lazymaxxing out here with this one!
+Yet another simple tool from chatgpt that took less than an hour to get something not completely awful.  we lazymaxxing out here with this one!

+My initial request to chatgeebeedee included "is there a way we can automate joining sentences together instead of having them broken into different lines because of the timestamps?
+I want to keep the timestamps where a sentence, paragraph, or topic/idea starts or changes" and that's what it does.
+It doesn't just output the exact same formatting from the plaintext you give it and timestamp accuraccy may be a little bit off because of that.

-The index.php file can be considered the mvp or version 1.  it works fine.
+The index.php file can be considered the mvp or version 1.
+It works fine.

-The no-php.html file is a standalone file that updates the coverted outputs anytime the textarea input changes, no more convert/submit button to click.
+The no-php.html file is a standalone file that updates the coverted outputs anytime the textarea input changes, **no convert/submit button to click**.
 It also has an optional text input for a URL - typing or pasting anything into this input turns the output transcript's timestamps into links with a `?t=n` format parameter (n = time in seconds) appended to the end which is youtube's timestamped link parameter.

 ![no-php.html screenshot](no-php.jpg?raw=true)